 Note: You can change the receiver's Cinema DSP effect level (level of the soundfield effect to be added).
 You can adjust the level of the soundfield effect from -6 dB to +3 dB.

-Cinema DSP Modes: The Yamaha RX-V375 AV receiver offers proprietary Yamaha Cinema modes so you can enjoy your movies and music even more in your home; regardless if you are using Presence Speakers, only have a two-channel speaker system, or listening through headphones.
+Cinema DSP Modes: The Yamaha RX-V377 AV receiver offers proprietary Yamaha Cinema modes so you can enjoy your movies and music even more in your home; regardless if you are using 5.1 speaker setup, only have a two-channel speaker system, or listening through headphones.

 Straight Decode: Straight Decode lets you play back input sources without any soundfield effect processing.
 When the Straight Decode mode is enabled, each speaker produces its own channel audio signal (without soundfield processing).
 When playing back 2-channle sources, such as a CD player, stereo sound is heard from the front speakers.
 When playing back multichannel sources, the receiver produces unprocessed multichannel surround sound.